 All of the HCBS 1915 waiver programs:

 - Are fee-for-service programs, meaning that the provider is paid for each service the patient receives (such as a test or procedure)

-- Require individuals to meet criteria that are set by the state and based on a person's level of need
+- Require individuals to meet criteria set by the state and based on level of need

 These waivers cannot be limited to a certain ethnic or racial group but can be limited in other ways: